meteor/galaxy-docs/source/triggers.md

 Another case is when you have different user profiles using your app and some profiles are causing more load than others (heavy users or admins), if you are unlucky you can get a lot heavy users in the same container, causing a huge load on a specific container, so killing this container is also going to cause these heavy users to be spread across containers and improve the experience for your users.

 This action doesn't change the number of running containers, it's just going to force the replacement of a specific container.
-The same as the "kill container" icon in the dashboard.
+The same as the `kill container` icon in the dashboard.
 We don't recommend using this action if you have less than 3 containers running in your app.

-Galaxy is going to redistribute your users (connections) to other containers after this action but if you want to check the behavior of your app in this case, we recommend that load your app in your browser, check in the Dev Tools of your browser the cookie "galaxy-sticky" (the value will be something like "!s6f3HQaHBwacbYAaK-seree"), after the dash you have your container name, then go to Galaxy dashboard and kill this container manually, you are going to see if your app is handling a reconnection properly as Galaxy is going to reconnect your app to another container.
+Galaxy is going to redistribute your users (connections) to other containers after this action but if you want to check the behavior of your app in this case, we recommend that load your app in your browser, check in the Dev Tools of your browser the cookie `galaxy-sticky` (the value will be something like `!s6f3HQaHBwacbYAaK-seree`), after the dash you have your container name, then go to Galaxy dashboard and kill this container manually, you are going to see if your app is handling a reconnection properly as Galaxy is going to reconnect your app to another container.
 Even if you don't want to use this action it is recommended to see how your app behaves on reconnections as they can happen any time a container is replaced.